zen-fs/core/contributing.md

 Please copy logs, terminal output, and code into a code block in the issue or PR.
 Do not include screenshots since those are very difficult to debug.

+### Bug Reports

+When submitting a bug report, you must submit a [Minimal reproducible example](https://en.wikipedia.org/wiki/Minimal_reproducible_example) that does not depend on third party code.

 ## Code

 #### Nesting